lkiesow/leihs-wiki/Availability.md

 #### Soft overbooking

-It was described before, how the entitlement groups are prioritized and how a group candidate for the quantity allocation is determined.
+It was described before, how the entitlement groups are prioritised and how a group candidate for the quantity allocation is determined.
 If there isn't sufficient quantity (at least 1) available in user's entitlement groups or the general one, then one of the other model's entitlement groups is selected, given it has the sufficient quantity available (at least 1).

 ```ruby
 module Example